 White Southern Congressmen blocked the Civil Rights Bill.

-President Kennedy told black leaders to call off the march.
-They said they could not stop it even if they tried.
+President Kennedy told Black leaders to call off the march.
+They said they could not stop it even if they wanted to.
 So Kennedy did the next best thing: he got them to water it down.

 That meant James Baldwin could not speak.